TheOdinProject/curriculum/html_css/v2/main-course/html-tables.md

 ### HTML Tables

-In the past, tables were often used to create page layouts due to the lack of CSS support.
-Nowadays, we use them for what they were intended: tabular data!
-Getting started with tables is pretty easy, you create a table with ``<table></table>`` tags and then put the elements for rows, columns, headers, or anything else that's possible inside those table elements.
+Some data just really needs to be displayed in a table.
+HTML tables might be less commonly used than buttons, links, lists and everything else you've learned so far, but there are some cases where they're the _perfect_ tool.
+Some of the more advanced features can get a little tricky to set up correctly but getting started with tables is pretty easy.
+You create a table with `<table></table>` tags and then put the elements for rows, columns, headers, or anything else that's possible inside those table elements.

 For example: